audioxide/data/data/posts/20200513-reviews-kraftwerk-the-man-machine.md

 review: >-
   When I watch a classic old film I am often calmed by how simple everything is.
 The characters speak to each other in plain English, everyone smokes, and the story is wrapped up in a tidy bow before 90 minutes have passed. *The Man-Machine* feels a little like that.
 It’s simple compared to modern electronic fare, but that only throws its sophistication into sharper focus.

-  My gripes with electronic music have been well documented by now.
+  [My gripes with electronic music are well documented by now](/reviews/tycho-weather/).
 Repetition, timidity, and using technology as an ends rather than a means are all recurring problems I have with the genre. *The Man-Machine* has plenty of repetition, but there’s no doubting its boldness.
 Kraftwerk use their tools with scientific precision, tinkering their way to an album that still sounds superb all these years later.
 “The Model” and “Neon Lights” are the high points for me, their synths positively sumptuous.

   The album makes for hypnotic listening, bobbling along like a well-mannered German robot.
 All these years later it still sounds like the future.
 I can only imagine how it must have felt to hear it in 1978.
-Turns out the tranquility of Ambient 1 mixed with stilted German funk is a winning formula.
+Turns out the tranquility of [*Ambient 1*](/reviews/brian-eno-ambient-1-music-for-airports/) mixed with stilted German funk is a winning formula.
 Who knew?

 tracks:
   - The Model